felipepiovezan/felipepiovezan.github.io/docs/compilers/llvm_ir_p2/README.md

 ## Values

-In LLVM IR, **a `Value` is a piece of data, and data is described by a type**.
+In LLVM IR, **a `Value` is a piece of data described by a type**.
 For example, the `Value` `42` of type 32-bit integer is written `i32 42`.
 This notion is so important that we will be writing `Value` with a special font to emphasize that this definition is being used.

-## Registers and Memory

 There are two places where `Value`s may live: in a register or in memory.

-### Registers
+## Registers

-A register is an entity that holds exactly one `Value`; `Value`s are placed into registers through instructions (more on this later).
-Once a register is defined, its `Value` - and also its type - never changes.
+A register is an entity that holds exactly one `Value`. `Value`s are placed into registers through instructions; once a register is assigned a value, its `Value` - and also its type - never changes.
+As such, we say that a register is **defined** when it is assigned a value.

 A register will have a "size" big enough to hold its `Value` regardless of the `Value`'s type; for example, a register may hold a single integer or even an